 Wrinkles are creases in the skin.
-They are also called rhytids.
+The medical term for wrinkles is rhytids.

 Frequent exposure to sunlight results in early skin wrinkles and dark areas (liver spots).
 It also increases the chances of getting skin cancer.
 Exposure to cigarette smoke can also make the skin wrinkle sooner.

 Common causes of wrinkles include: